J.T. Basque Bar & Dining Room

-Building momentum as a cornerstone of the Gardnerville community for decades, the J.T.
-Basque has transcended to the statewide Basque dining icon it is today.
+No one exemplifies the traditional Basque family sit-down meal more than J.T.
+Basque Bar & Dining Room in Gardnerville, Nevada, which is part of the greater Carson Valley.
+Building momentum as a cornerstone of the Gardnerville community for decades, J.T.
+Basque has transcended to the lofty heights of the statewide dining icon it is today.
 Originally founded in 1896, a Gardnerville entrepreneur bought and moved the building from its original location in Virginia City.
-Having been originally owned by the Jaunsaras and Trounday families, the J.T.’s success skyrocketed and through the past century has served as a hotel, saloon and dining hall.
+Having been originally owned by the Jaunsaras and Trounday families, the J.T.’s success skyrocketed and, through the past century, has served as a hotel, saloon, and dining hall.

 During the 1940s, a couple of Basque brothers immigrated from the French side of the Basque Pyrenees mountains to Gardnerville.
 With only a few bucks to their name, one of the brothers, by the name of Jean Lekumberry, turned to what he knew well: sheepherding in the heavy agricultural and ranching community of Gardnerville.
 By 1960, the brothers were able to purchase the J.T., and have kept the traditions—along with the name—alive.

 While Jean tended bar, his brother Pete took over as cook, working to deliver hearty family-style meals in true Basque boarding house form.
 Jean’s wife Shirley took over the dining room, and although hard to imagine, served each multi-course meal for a whopping $1.50!
 Amid the liveliness of the J.T., Jean and Shirley brought up their three children in the restaurant, who have now taken the establishment.